Flora, Fauna, and Merryweather: Film

 The fairies appear in Disney Princess Enchanted Tales: Follow Your Dreams during the "Keys to the Kingdom" segment.
 As King Stefan, Queen Leah, King Hubert and Prince Phillip leave the kingdom for a Royal Conference; Aurora is left in charge of the kingdom, with the castle majordomo, Lord Duke, as her assistant.
 The fairies offer to help her, but Aurora declines; however, Aurora later asks the fairies to deliver Hubert his speech which he has forgotten at the castle.
 Before leaving with Flora and Fauna, Merryweather still is worried about Aurora and she gives her wand to the princess in case she needs any assistance and warns her to be very careful with it.
 The fairies manage to deliver the speech in time, and are about to return when Merryweather reveals she had lent her wand to Aurora when she was not supposed to do so.
 The fairies appear at the end of the segment and take part of the welcome-back meal by Aurora, along with Phillip, Stefan, Leah, Hubert, and Lord Duke.

 They were also among the Disney characters to appear at the end of The Lion King 1½.
 They are in the last shown crowd before Timon and Pumbaa start the movie again sitting between Terk (from Tarzan) and Br'er Bear (from Song of the South).

 Television

 The three fairies had appeared as guests in the television series House of Mouse.

-As of 2013, Flora, Fauna and Merryweather appear as regular characters in the animated series Sofia the First which their guardian was guest in one episode.
+Flora, Fauna and Merryweather appear as regular characters in the animated series Sofia the First, in which they serve as headmistress at Royal Prep Academy.
+Unlike other appearances, Fauna wears glasses in this series.

 In the series The Wonderful World of Mickey Mouse, the fairies make an appearance in the episode "Disappearing Act", where they appear to advise Mickey along with other magical characters.